-Relationships with joint venture partners affect our ability to do business internationally.
+Failure to establish and maintain relationships with joint venture partners could harm our ability to do business internationally.

 We may enter into joint venture agreements intended to complement or expand our manufacturing and distribution operations.
 The success of our joint ventures depends in part on our ability to strengthen our relationships with our joint venture partners.
 If we do not develop and maintain good relationships with joint venture partners, we will be less able to successfully penetrate international markets.
+In addition, any joint venture relationship is likely to require us to make a substantial capital investment in equipment, all or a portion of which could be lost if the venture is unsuccessful.